meilisearch/meilisearch-js-plugins/README.md

 ### Placeholder Search

 Placeholders search means showing results even when the search query is empty.
 By default it is `true`.
-If set to `false`, only when a request is made with at least one character, results will appear.
+When placeholder search is set to `false`, no results appears when searching on no characters.
+For example, if the query is "" no results appear.

 ```js
 { placeholderSearch : true } // default true